-Applicants should clearly demonstrate in the application form, by reference to specific achievements in their career to date that they possess the qualities, skills and knowledge required for the role of Complaints and Resolution Officer as identified in the 'Essential Criteria' and 'Desirable Criteria' sections above and also that they can demonstrate the required competencies for the role as per the competency framework for Complaints Resolution Officers
+Applicants should clearly demonstrate in the application form, by reference to specific achievements in their career to date that they possess the qualities, skills and knowledge required for the role of Complaints & Resolutions Officer as identified in the 'Essential Criteria' and 'Desirable Criteria' sections above and also that they can demonstrate the required capability dimension for the role as per the Capability Framework which can be found at the following link: Complaints & Resolutions Officer Capability Framework.

-Guidelines For Application Form
+Guidelines for the Application Form

-When completing the application form please read the competencies in Appendix 1 and consider the requirements of the role as set out above.
-For each section please provide specific examples illustrating how you have displayed the relevant competency during your career to date in order to clearly demonstrate your suitability for this position.
+When completing the application form please read the Capability Framework overview provided at Appendix 1 and consider the requirements of the role as set out above.
+For each section please provide specific examples illustrating how you have displayed the relevant Capability Dimension during your career to date in order to clearly demonstrate your suitability for this position.